-X.5.
+I.5.
 DIVISIONAL MUSIC RULE

-Music Choreography should be judged as follows:
+Music Choreography is defined as the following:

-- a) The movements of the form must be accented by and performed in conjunction with specific beats, notes, or words in the music.
-Simply performing your form with the same rhythm or cadence of a song is not satisfactory. - b) If sound effects are added to the music, the form should not solely be choreographed to the added sound effects. - c) Music and sound effects should appropriately match each other, and set the overall mood for each performance. - d) Overall, all music and sound effects used, must compliment the form, and both the form and music should be judged together and viewed as an overall performance, not simply as a form performed with music playing.
+- a) The movements of the form must be accentuated by and performed in conjunction with specific beats, notes, or words in the music.
+Simply performing your form with the same rhythm or cadence of a song (background music) is not satisfactory. - b) If sound effects are added to the music, the form should not solely be choreographed to the added sound effects. - c) Music and sound effects should appropriately match each other, and set the overall mood for each performance. - d) Overall, all music and sound effects used must compliment the form, and both the form and music should be judged together and viewed as an overall performance, not simply as a form performed with music playing. - e) Inappropriate words, cursing, language or adult oriented lyrics are not allowed and will result in a disqualification.